thisisjonchen/mlnotes/README.md

    - E.g., T-Shirt sizes, select $K=3$ for sizes S, M, and LG

 ### Anomaly Detection
-Whereas clustering algorithms group similar events/values, anomaly detection looks at an unlabeled dataset of normal events and thereby learns to detect for if there is an unsual or an anonalous event.
+Whereas clustering algorithms group similar events/values, anomaly detection looks at an unlabeled dataset of normal events and thereby learns to detect if there is an unusual or anomalous event.

 How can we develop such an algorithm?
 With a technique called **density estimation**.

 **Density Estimation**:
-- Helps determine the proability of $x$ ( $p(x)$ )being seen in dataset by determining regions of high probability (denser regions of $x$) and low probability (more sparse regions of $x$)
+- Helps determine the probability of $x$ ( $p(x)$ )being seen in the dataset by determining regions of high probability (denser regions of $x$) and low probability (more sparse regions of $x$)
 - $\epsilon$ = probability threshold
 - $p(x_{test}) < \epsilon$ = potential anomaly
 - $p(x_{test}) \ge \epsilon$ = ok (normal)